Table of content

 However, this is the positioning that we arrived at after numerous iterations of the product and testing it with users.
 Initially, the idea of the app was a social media app that would allow users to share their pictures while “pinning” them on the map.

 But we decided not to take the idea for granted.
-We explored the market, examined our competitors, investigated the niche, talked to the users.
+We explored the market, examined our competitors, investigated the niche, and talked to the users.
 And this is where the biggest revelation came to us.

 At some point in the discovery stage, we realized that we had been targeting the wrong user.
 Numerous user tests made one thing clear to us – the idea of a video-sharing app targeted a narrower bound of users—particularly, real estate agents.

 So we pivoted.
 We completely changed the app’s positioning to a real estate app.
 And when the product was launched, it gained its results pretty soon.
-Yaza got a 4.6 rating on App Store.
+Yaza got a 4.6 rating on the App Store.

 Conclusion